Julia Perry: Recordings and performances

 Perry's works were not widely recorded, but her Short Piece for Orchestra was performed and recorded by the New York Philharmonic in 1965 in Lincoln Center New York.

 This piece is representative of Perry's neoclassical compositional style.
 It has a number of rhythmic elements that use syncopation.
 The piece itself it somewhat frantic and wild, with the strings and brass sections switching between background and foreground in the composition, and rhythmic fills from the percussion.
 After the opening, Short Piece settles down into a long, lyrical passage introduced by the woodwinds and expanded upon by the strings.

 In 1960, the Manhattan Percussion Ensemble recorded Perry's Homunculus, C.F. for 10 percussionists.
 The piece is scored for timpani, cymbals, snare drum, bass drum, wood blocks, xylophone, vibraphone, celesta, piano, and harp.
 Perry termed the work "pantonal" since is it neither in a major or minor key and it uses all available tones.
 Perry uses the title Homunculus as a symbol for the experimental nature of the piece; the name refers to the test tube creature brought to life by Wagner, a character in Goethe's Faust.

+In 2020, Akron Symphony music director Christopher Wilkins began working with Louise Toppin of the African Diaspora Music Project to revive Perry's works.
+This led to the Akron Symphony performing several of her compositions, releasing recordings, organizing materials for her unpublished works, and working with the Summit County Probate Judge to get copyright issues resolved.
+The orchestra's Julia Perry Project has produced recordings, articles, an extensive catalogue of her work, and an oral history project.

+In November 2023, the New York Philharmonic performed "Stabat Mater" with mezzo-soprano J'Nai Bridges singing the solo.
+The Julia Perry Centenary Celebration and Festival was scheduled for 13–16 March 2024 in New York.
+The first ever recording of her 1964 Violin Concerto (performed at the Festival by Curtis Stewart and the Experiential Orchestra) was issued to coincide with the event.

+In 2025 Samantha Ege and the Lontano Orchestra released a recording of the Concerto for Piano and Orchestra in Two Uninterrupted Speeds (1969).